Dietary Oxalate

 Calcium plays a crucial role in the relationship between oxalate and kidney stone formation.
 Adequate calcium intake can help prevent oxalate from binding with other substances in the body and forming calcium oxalate crystals.
 Contrary to popular belief, reducing calcium intake is not recommended to prevent kidney stones.
 In fact, ensuring a sufficient calcium intake from dietary sources is important for maintaining a healthy balance and minimizing the risk of stone formation.

-See also Hyperoxaluria
+See also High-oxalate Leafy Greens

 Calcium Supplements